What is Raw Milk?

 How do I start a Pick Up Location?

 Anyone can start their own Pick Up Location and become the group “coordinator”.
 Simply put together a group of friends, neighbors, family, and co-workers.
-It can be as few as one or as many as you’d like as long as it is a minimum purchase of 12-15 gallons total for every two weeks.
+It can be as few as one or as many as you’d like as long as it is a minimum purchase of 15 gallons total for every two weeks.
 For every 20 gallons or combination of products dropped at your location, you will earn one free gallon of raw cows milk or one 1/2 gallon of goat milk for your efforts.
 The more in your group, the more free milk you will earn!
 If you are interested in starting something in your area, in most cases we have a list of people who have expressed interest in being notified if a groups starts up in their area.
 We would probably be able to help you increase your Pick Up Location group size – so contact us.
+If you currently outside of our current delivery area, please contact us as we may require a larger amount to start.

 And, when you are ready, we will add your contact details to the website so others can contact you if they are interested.